-Getting a tooth extracted can be scary, especially if it’s your first time getting this procedure done.
-Tooth extraction is a procedure a dentist performs to safely remove a tooth that is damaged, rotten or causing crowding amongst other teeth.
-It’s also the main method to getting wisdom teeth removed, which many people have to go through eventually.
+Getting a tooth extracted can be scary, especially if it is your first time getting this procedure done.
+Tooth extraction is a procedure a dentist performs to safely remove a tooth that is damaged, rotten, or causing crowding among other teeth.
+It’s also the main method of getting wisdom teeth removed, which many people have to go through eventually.

-Unfortunately, the tooth extraction itself is the easy part.
-The aftercare is where things can quickly take a turn for the worse.
+Unfortunately, tooth extraction itself is the easy part.
+Aftercare is where things can quickly take a turn for the worse.
 Pulling a tooth leaves a big, gaping wound in your jaw that needs to heal with time, so aftercare is crucial.
 However, it’s less about what to do and more about what not to do to prevent painful complications.

 Above all else, the most important part of healing a tooth extraction is to avoid smoking or drinking from a straw or any sucking maneuver.
 The reason is that the suction from a straw or smoking can dislodge the blood clot in the wound and cause a dry socket, which is extremely painful and delays healing.
 Other things to avoid are eating solid foods and anything too hot or cold, which can either get stuck in the wound or cause pain from the extreme temperature.

 So, what does this mean for coffee drinkers that need a tooth extracted?
 Like we said above, coffee itself isn’t an issue, and you can still enjoy your morning brew.
 However, you’ll have to make some adjustments in order to prevent pain and, more importantly, dry sockets.